Patent Considerations for Autonomous Trucking Using Camera-Based Navigation

 The autonomous vehicle patent landscape features diverse sensor strategies.
 Major holders include:

-• Wayve (UK-based): Developed embodied AI using camera-only systems, raised $1.05B Series C in May 2024 led by SoftBank.
+• Wayve (UK-based) developed embodied AI using camera-only systems, raised $1.05B Series C in May 2024 led by SoftBank.
 Focus on generalizable vision-based learning applicable across vehicle types and geographies.

 The industry shows growing interest in camera-first approaches due to cost advantages and scalability, though multi-sensor systems remain prevalent for certain applications.
 This diversity creates opportunities for startups with relevant IP across sensor modalities.
+For a detailed analysis of camera-based patent positioning against Tesla FSD, see our Tesla FSD competitor guide.
+For a full comparison of patent risks by sensor type, see our camera vs LiDAR patent analysis.

 Critical patent categories include:

-• Safety Systems: Safety-threshold mechanisms, redundant sensors, dual-module validation (addresses liability)
+• Safety systems — safety-threshold mechanisms, redundant sensors, dual-module validation (addresses liability)

-• Fleet Management: V2V communication, central control, predictive maintenance
+• Fleet management — V2V communication, central control, predictive maintenance

-• Regulatory Compliance: NHTSA monitoring, FMCSA hours-of-service, ELD integration
+• Regulatory compliance — NHTSA monitoring, FMCSA hours-of-service, ELD integration

-Investor Requirements
+Investor requirements

 Waabi's $200M Series B (June 2024) highlighted how comprehensive patent portfolios covering simulation, AI, and camera-based perception can influence valuations.
 Series B/C investors increasingly consider IP strength alongside team quality, technology maturity, and market traction in valuation assessments.